Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Foot-spring-body dynamics in dense suspensions

 \section{Foot-spring-body dynamics in dense suspensions}

+The motivation of our study is to mimic walking processes on dense suspensions using a simple model.
+For this purpose, we introduce the foot-spring-body model as a model for expressing the bouncing motion on a suspended liquid.
+In this section, we explain the model to examine whether the model can reproduce multiple bounces after dropping it on the suspensions based on the LBM-DEM simulation.
+We also adopt a reduced model as in the previous section and demonstrate that the model can mimic walking on the suspension.

-Let us now introduce the foot-spring-body model as a model for expressing the bouncing motion on suspended liquids.
-The foot in the foot-spring-body model is represented by a rectangular plate impactor with volume $V_p = W_p \times H_p \times D_p$ and mass $m_p = V_p \rho_p$, where $\rho_p$ is the density of the foot plate and we assume $\rho_p = 1.2 \rho_f$.
+The foot in the foot-spring-body model is represented by a rectangular plate impactor with volume $V_p := W_p \times H_p \times D_p$ and mass $m_p =\rho_p V_p $, where $\rho_p$ is the density of the footplate.
+We adopt $\rho_p = 1.2 \rho_f$ and $W_p=D_p=5a_{\rm min}$ and $H_p= 2a_{\rm min}$.
 The body is represented by a sphere with diameter $D_b$ and mass $m_b$.
 We take the density of the body $\rho_b$ as $\rho_b=2 \rho_p =2.4\rho_f$.
-The body and foot are then connected by a massless spring with stiffness $k_s$ and natural length $L_0$.
-The schematic of this setup can be seen in figure \ref{fig:5a}.
-Here we use $\phi=0.51$, $H=2D_b$, $W=D=4D_b$ and $N=618$.
+The body and the foot are then connected by a massless spring with stiffness $k_s$ and natural length $L_0$.
+The schematic of this setup is shown in figure \ref{fig:6a}.
+Even for a high-volume fraction, the impactor sinks eventually over a long time limit.
+Such sinking can be avoided if we introduce an internal degree of freedom on the impactor, such as a spring introduced here.
+In order to reduce the simulation time for sinking processes, we adopt a slightly lower volume fraction $\phi_0 = 0.51$ than that in the previous section for the analysis.
+Here we use $H=2D_b$, $W=D=4D_b$ and $N=618$.
 Note that we are only interested in the vertical ($z$ direction) motion of the system.

-We then modify Eq. \eqref{eq:eom} to the set of equations
+Thus, a reduced set of equations for the foot-spring-body model corresponding to Eq. \eqref{eq:eom} is given by